sonic-net/SONiC/doc/mgmt/SONiC_YANG_Model_Guidelines.md

 ......
 ```

+*** In the example above if the config DB contains an INTERFACE table with key Ethernet1 then it would match with both the list, this is an overlapping scenario. ***

 #### Example 3: Pattern Constraints (Allowed case)

 In this example, `INTERFACE_LIST` uses a key `ifname` that must start with "Eth", while `INTERFACE_IPADDR_LIST` uses a key `ifname` that must start with "Vlan".